wp-plugins/woocommerce-admin-theme-for-shop-manager/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload `plugin folder` to the `/wp-content/plugins/` directory
+1. Upload `plugin folder` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Your Admin Theme is ready
+3. Your Admin Theme is ready to use.
 4. For Better use also download http://wordpress.org/plugins/user-role-editor/ to set Shop Manager Account.
+5. Do not forget to upload header image to enjoy plugin.

 == Frequently Asked Questions ==